 Background: As Home initially entered liquidation, the Company hired 95 executives and employees that were considered critical to the success of the liquidation and valuable to the Company due to their significant industry and Company experience.
-Since 2003, 49 employees have terminated employment with Home, either voluntarily or due to reductions in force.
-Presently, there are 46 employees who are employed by Home of which nine are part-time.
-As Home approaches its fourteenth year of liquidation, it is critical to retain certain individuals in key positions.
+Since 2003, 53 employees have terminated employment with Home, either voluntarily or due to reductions in force.
+Presently, there are 42 employees who are employed by Home of which seven are part-time.
+As Home approaches its fifteen year in liquidation, it is critical to retain certain individuals in key positions.

 Beginning in the fall of 2003, EY performed a market competitiveness compensation study by reviewing executive and employee compensation in healthy insurance companies of similar size and scope to Home.
 The approach and methodology employed within the original study reflected the most prevalent techniques for assessing the competitiveness of compensation for companies in liquidation and this methodology has consistently been applied throughout Home's liquidation process.
-A snapshot of Home's change in structure, total reward over the past 13 years can be found in Exhibit 1.
+A snapshot of Home's change in structure and approach to total rewards over the past 14 years can be found in Exhibit 1.

-Liquidation Update: Significant progress has been made over the years as evidenced by the following:
+Liquidation Update: Significant progress has been made over the years as evidenced by the following: As of 6/30/2017, collected \$1.72B of the projected \$1.9B in potential domestic and foreign reinsurance collections: